Asymptotics of characters of symmetric groups: structure of Kerov character polynomials: Technical lemmas

 and

-We know from \cite{Biane2003} that $B_j$ is a polynomial in free cumulants $R_2,R_3,\dots$ with integer coefficients as well as $\Sigma_{p+1}$ is a polynomial in boolean cumulants $B_2,B_3,\dots$ with integer coefficients; hence it suffices to show that $(-p-1)(\Sigma_{p+1}-R_{p+2}+R_3)$ is a polynomial in Boolean cumulants with all coefficients divisible by $p$.
-We will do it by proving $\Sigma_{p+1}-R_{p+2}+R_3=0$ under additional assumption that all coefficients of the power series are taken from a field of characteristic $p$.
+We know from \cite{Biane2003} that $B_j$ is a polynomial in free cumulants $R_2,R_3,\dots$ with integer coefficients as well as $\Sigma_{p+1}$ is a polynomial in Boolean cumulants $B_2,B_3,\dots$ with integer coefficients; hence it suffices to show that $(-p-1)(\Sigma_{p+1}-R_{p+2}+R_3)$ is a polynomial in Boolean cumulants with all coefficients divisible by $p$.
+It is equivalent to show that $\Sigma_{p+1}-R_{p+2}+R_3=0$ under additional assumption that all coefficients of the power series are taken from a field of characteristic $p$, hence all formulas are considered in a field of characteristic $p$ from now.

 From \eqref{eq:hahaha} it follows that